karenortizbecerra/website/content/home/workprogress.md

 +++

+# Forced Displacement and Early Nutrition in Colombia

-### A Nonlinear Difference-in-Differences Approach to Attrition Corrections for Randomized Experiments
+## A Nonlinear Difference-in-Differences Approach to Attrition Corrections for Randomized Experiments
-Instructor of record: Fall 2019
-authors:
--admin

-### MTH 101: Basic Statiscis
-TA: Fall 2018, 2017, 2016
+with Dalia Ghanem, Sarojini Hirshleifer, and Desire Kedagni